|

 research proposal.

-Professor Zhang spent over 50 years developing the unique
+Zhang spent over 50 years developing the unique method of "Magic Multiplication"

 edition has been published once.
 Academician Lu Ruqian